 Welcome to Northern Ireland!
 Start your Irish holiday in the wonderful seaside village of Cushendall.
 After getting settled into your accommodation, explore the town by walking its colorful streets, strolling the beach, and soaking in the incredible view of Tievebulliagh Mountain.

-Grab a pint at the local pub, McCollam's, which has been owned by the same family for over five generations.
-Enjoy traditional music and storytelling while sitting cozy in one of the snugs, or go upstairs for a proper meal.
+Grab a pint at a local pub, McCollam's, which has been owned by the same family for over five generations.
+Enjoy traditional music and storytelling while sitting in the cozy downstairs, or go upstairs for a proper meal.

 Day 2: Hike Orra Beg to Ballycastle